peercoin/docs/app/assets/docs/014-checkpoints.md

 As of version 0.6 the official client allows for opting-out of the checkpoints entirely, while checkpoint system itself will likely be obsoleted and removed after the process of re-basing Peercoin against modern Bitcoin-core codebase is complete.

-As of version 0.10 support for checkpoints has been from official Peercoin client.
+> As of version 0.10 support for centrally-broadcasted checkpoints has been removed from the official Peercoin client.

 ## Footnotes